M.Sc. Annika Mies

 Gruchmann, T., Mies, A., Neukirchen, T. and Gold, S. (2021), “Tensions in sustainable warehousing: including the blue-collar perspective on automation and ergonomic workplace design”, Journal of Business Economics, Vol. 91 No. 2, pp. 151–178.

-Contributions to edited books
+Contributions to edited books and other publications

 Bichler‐Riedl, W., Mies, A. and Gold, S. (2021), “Bottle collectors between societal exclusion and inclusion in affluent countries”, in Arnold, M.G., Muthuri, J.N., Rueda, X. and Gold, S. (Eds.), Base of the Pyramid Markets in Affluent Countries, Routledge, 1 Edition. | New York Routledge, 2021. |, pp. 63–88.

-Contributions to academic conferences (M.Sc.
-Annika Mies)
+Contributions to academic conferences (Dr. Annika Mies)

 Mies A.: Transforming the manufacturing sector towards circular economy – a configurational approach.
 29th European Operations Management Association (EurOMA) Conference: 01-06 July 2022, Berlin.
 (Co-Author: Gold S.)